Hello! All of us here at CitiTech Systems are working diligently on the next awesome evolution of our software, Version 9, due for release....

 Meet our newest developers!
-We are lucky to have three smart, talented developers join the CitiTech team, just in time to be in on Version 9 at the beginning!
+We are lucky to have two smart, talented developers join the CitiTech team, just in time to be in on Version 9 at the beginning!
 Their fresh perspectives, ideas and talents during CMS’s evolution can only serve to make it even better.

 Stacie Straub started working for CitiTech Systems in December 2014.
 She has a Bachelor of Science degree in Computer Science, from South Dakota School of Mines And Technology.
 “My favorite part of the job is that every day is different, no two problems I work on are exactly the same.
 It keeps things interesting.”
 When asked what she’s looking forward to in the future, she replied “I’m looking forward to learning more and growing as a developer.”